bnagy/crashwalk/README.md

 $ cd $GOPATH/src/github.com/bnagy/crashwalk/crash && make && cd ..  && go build ./cmd/...
 $ go install ./cmd/... # optionally install binaries to $GOPATH/bin
 ```
-The binary produced is statically linked (Go just does that), so you can 'deploy' to other systems, docker containers etc by just copying it.
+The binaries produced are statically linked (Go just does that), so you can 'deploy' to other systems, docker containers etc by just copying them.

 No overarching tests yet, sorry, it's a little fiddly to build a standalone testbed.
 The gdb / lldb parsers will panic if they get confused and give you the problematic input and a useful stack trace.
 If the input is not sensitive, use that to open an issue and I'll fix it.